Friendly wellbeing calls for your parent.

 What happens in the first week?

+Once a Wellbeing Caller has been assigned, we’ll agree the call schedule and times and then hold the first call.
 We soon learn what your parent enjoys.
 You will get early feedback and we can adjust quickly if required.

 Call times - fixed or flexible?